RosaMeyer/whymon_bachelor/README.md

 presents **WhyMon**'s CLI usage statement.

-To experiment with **WhyMon**'s CLI interface, you can execute the `three_attempts` example (introduced in [Lima et al., ATVA'24][4]) that detects unusual authentication behavior.
-In particular, the policy `examples/paper-tool/three_attempts.mfotl` specifies that a single user has attempted to login thrice (in intervals between 1 and 30 seconds) from possibly different countries (based on their IP addresses).
+To experiment with **WhyMon**'s CLI interface, you can execute the `three_attempts_copy` example that detects access behavior to some system.
+In particular, the policy `examples/paper-tool/three_attempts_copy.mfotl` (note that the formula is an MFODL formula) specifies a pattern where a single user attempts an action (e.g., authentication or access) tto a system and is then followed by some another event.
+This formula could for example be used to detect cases where a user initiates an authentication attempt, followed by some other action, which could indicate suspicious behavior such as multiple login attempts, location changes, or additional security checks.

 You can run this example with

 ```
 $ ./bin/whymon.exe -sig examples/paper-tool/three_attempts.sig \
-                   -formula examples/paper-tool/three_attempts.mfotl \
+                   -formula examples/paper-tool/three_attempts_copy.mfotl \
                    -log examples/paper-tool/three_attempts.log
 ```

-**WhyMon** inputs the MFOTL formula `three_attempts.mfotl`, the trace `three_attempts.log`, and the signature file `three_attempts.sig` that specifies the events (and their data parameter types) in the trace.
+**WhyMon** inputs the MFODL formula `three_attempts_copy.mfotl`, the trace `three_attempts.log`, and the signature file `three_attempts.sig` that specifies the events (and their data parameter types) in the trace.